AdobeDocs/commerce-operations.en/help/security-and-compliance/shared-responsibility.md

 ## Cloud service provider responsibilities

 Adobe relies on well-established cloud service providers to host the cloud server infrastructure for Adobe Commerce on cloud infrastructure.
 These providers are responsible for security of the network, including routing, switching, and perimeter network security via firewall systems and intrusion detection systems (IDS).
-The cloud service providers are also responsible for the physical security of the data centers that host the Adobe Commerce on cloud infrastructure solution, as well as the environmental security of the data centers themselves, including the power, cooling, and mechanism controls.
+Cloud service providers are also responsible for the physical security of data centers that host the Adobe Commerce on cloud infrastructure solution and the environmental security of data centers.

 Cloud service providers are also responsible for: